 The palatopharyngeal sphincter consists of skeletal muscle fibers of the most superior aspect of the palatopharyngeus muscle.
 The fibers form an incomplete circle along the lateral and posterior walls of the nasopharyngeal isthmus at the level of the C1 vertebra.

 The superior constrictor muscle of the pharynx originates from the pterygoid hamulus, the pterygomandibular raphe, as well as the posterior end of mylohyoid line of mandible.
 The superior fibers attach to the pharyngeal tubercle of the basilar part of the occiput of the skull, by way of the pharyngeal raphe.
 The inferior fibers blend with the middle constrictors to the level of the vocal folds.

-Salpingopharyngeus originates from the inferomedial apex of the cartilaginous part of the pharyngotympanic tube.
+Salpingopharyngeus originates from the inferomedial apex of the cartilaginous part of the auditory tube.
 The muscle then courses inferoposteriorly to merge with palatopharyngeus in the submucosa, giving rise to the salpingopharyngeal fold (the anterior border of the fossa of Rosenmüller).

 The bilateral muscles of the soft palate that aid in the closure of the nasopharyngeal isthmus are:

 - The palatoglossus muscle originates from the inferior surface of the palatine aponeurosis and inserts by interdigitating with styloglossus.

 - The anterior head of palatopharyngeus originates from the posterior part of the hard palate as well as the anterosuperior surface of the palatine aponeurosis; while the posterior head arises from the posterosuperior aspect of the palatine aponeurosis.
 They each insert in the posterior and anterior borders of the thyroid lamina, respectively.

-- Tensor veli palatini has its origin at the scaphoid fossa of pterygoid process, spine of sphenoid bone, as well as the membranous wall of auditory tube.
+- Tensor veli palatini has its origin at the scaphoid fossa of pterygoid process, spine of sphenoid bone, as well as the membranous wall of the auditory tube.
 It inserts on the palatine aponeurosis.